Early Law School Admission Program

 Candidates in the program who are not accepted finish out their final year at Robert Morris in their degree program.
 They can apply for law school during or after their completion of their final year.

-For the fourth year of the program (their first year in law school), students enroll in law school, but they are still categorized as undergraduate students, even though they are law students paying regular law school standard graduate tuition and fees.
+For the fourth year of the program (their first year in law school), students are enrolled in law school, but they are still categorized as undergraduate students, even though they are law students paying regular law school standard graduate tuition and fees.
 They remain active students as far as RMU is concerned, retaining their RMU email and library privileges.
 If they wish, students may continue to live on the RMU campus for the fourth year.

 Am I eligible for financial aid?